VezalisPetros/-VanLife/README.md

 VanLife offers the following features:

 - **About Page**: Provides information about the website and its purpose.

 - **Vans Page**: Displays a list of available vans, each with detailed information including price, description, and van type.
 Users can search for vans based on various requirements, such as van type.

-- **Host Page**: Allows registered hosts to manage and list their vans for rent.
-You must log in to access the host page, and you can also log out to sign in with a different account.
+- **Host Page**: The Host Page empowers registered hosts with the following capabilities:
+  - Create Your Van Listing: Hosts can create and publish their own van listings, providing comprehensive details, including pricing, descriptions, and van types.
+  - Delete Your Van Listings: Hosts have the flexibility to remove their van listings from the platform.
+  - User Authentication: Users must log in to access the Host Page.
+If you don't have an account, there is a user-friendly signup page to create one.

+- **Login Page**: Provides a secure login page for registered users to access their accounts.
+If you don't have an account, there is also a signup page to create one.

 - **Web Responsive**: The site is web responsive, ensuring a seamless user experience on both desktop and mobile devices.

 ## Demo